Program overview

 • Refugee Shelter Coordinator: Manage services and support for refugees in shelters, ensuring their needs are met during their transition.

-• Advocacy Specialist: Represent the interests of immigrant communities, working to influence policy and improve service delivery.
+• Advocacy Specialist: Represent the interests of immigrant and refugee communities, working to influence policy and improve services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.